Chapter 3: Organization screening

 A provisional security clearance is temporary.
 It is required to access protected or classified information or assets during the pre-solicitation and/or bid preparation phases of a solicitation process.
 At a minimum, the CSO and the identified employees that need access to the information require a personnel security screening at the level of the provisional clearance.

 A DOS is required to access Protected A or B information or assets.
-A DOS also must obtain a site access status.
+A DOS is also necessary to obtain a site access status.
 Please see Section 4.3 Site access screening.
 At a minimum, the CSO will require a reliability status.
 In some cases selected KSOs may also require a reliability status.

 An FSC is required to access classified information or assets: Confidential, Secret or Top Secret, North Atlantic Treaty Organization (NATO) Confidential, NATO Secret, or Control of Secret Material in an International Command (COSMIC) Top SecretFootnote 2 or other foreign equivalent classified information.
 An FSC must also obtain a site access clearance.
 Before an FSC is granted, the CSO and KSOs identified by the CSP must be security screened, as a minimum.